 If you’re considering a side trip from Osaka, consider making it Kobe.
 After all, they do have some of the best chocolate in Japan, as well.

 Finding Cheap Kobe Beef (In Kobe)

 Kobe Beef is actually not too expensive within the city of Kobe, though no matter how you spin it, it’s going to be a nice meal out.
-Outside of Kobe the price increases with the distance, and precious little of the meat is actually shipped out of Japan.
-Other Wagyu cows are also made into very delicious Japanese steaks, though that’s another hunt entirely.
+Outside of Kobe city the price increases with the distance, and precious little of the meat is actually shipped out of Japan.
+Other Japanese wagyu cows are also made into very delicious Japanese steaks, though that’s another hunt entirely.

 So in terms of the most expensive beef in the world, affordable means less than $60USD per person; it’s not breaking the bank, but it’s not ramen, either.
 And considering how expensive regular Japanese beef is, a $50USD or $60USD Kobe beef lunch is not hilariously out of range, though I can’t deny its splurge status.

 Finding affordable Kobe beef in Japan is all about location, location, and timing.
 First, you need to get over to the city of Kobe, as this is where the most governmental regulation (in terms of standards of meat quality) can be found.
 There’s no sense in shelling out for Kobe beef if you can’t ensure its authenticity.
 The next step is one you’ll probably already have done: go to the Sannomiya neighborhood, the bustling downtown area surrounding Sannomiya railway station.